cm-tle-pred/cm-tle-pred.github.io/index.md

 ## Raw Data

 TLE data from the [Space-Track.org](https://www.space-track.org/) `gp_history` API was used for this project.
-Roughly 150 million entries of historical TLE data was downloaded into approximately 1,500 CSV files for processing.
-Another dataset was obtained by scraping the [International Laser Ranging Services](https://ilrs.gsfc.nasa.gov) website to identify a list of satellites that have more accurate positional readings that we could use as our final evaluation metric.
+Roughly 150 million entries of historical TLE data were downloaded into approximately 1,500 CSV files for processing.
+Another dataset was obtained by scraping the [International Laser Ranging Services](https://ilrs.gsfc.nasa.gov) website to identify a list of satellites that have more accurate positional readings that could be used as a final evaluation metric.
 [Sunspot data](http://www.sidc.be/silso/datafiles) from the World Data Center SILSO, Royal Observatory of Belgium, Brussels was used to indicate solar activity.
 [Temperature data](http://berkeleyearth.lbl.gov/auto/Global/Land_and_Ocean_complete.txt) was downloaded from Berkley Earth (Rohde, R. A. and Hausfather, Z.: The Berkeley Earth Land/Ocean Temperature, Record Earth Syst.
 Sci.
 Data, 12, 3469–3479, 2020).

 ## Pre-Processing

 After the raw data was collected, a list of Low Earth Orbit satellites was identified and split into training, testing, and validation sets utilizing a 70/15/15 split.
 The split was done on a satellite level, where data from the same satellite would be grouped in the same set to prevent data leakage.
-The list of satellites included in the ILRS dataset were also distributed across the testing and validation sets.
-Due to the large amount of data, multiprocessing and multithreading were used to ensure speedier processing.
+The list of satellites included in the ILRS dataset was also distributed across the testing and validation sets.
+Due to the huge amount of data, multiprocessing and multithreading were used to ensure speedier processing.

 After the basic LEO filtering and splits, the training set still contained over 55 million rows of data.
 Further filters were done to increase data integrity: